With ‘worst weeks’ still ahead for Britain, Boris Johnson weighs tougher measures

 With medical staff exhausted and hospital mortuaries reportedly running out of room for bodies, officials are relying on the widely anticipated mass vaccine rollout to help the country reopen and rebuild.

-Johnson said Monday that more than 2.4 million people in the U.K. had received a covid-19 immunization, as Health Secretary Matt Hancock promised over the weekend that all adults would be offered the vaccine by the fall.
+Johnson said Monday that more than 2.4 million people in Britain had received a coronavirus immunization, and Health Secretary Matt Hancock promised over the weekend that all adults would be offered the vaccine by the fall.

 On Sunday, Hancock said that the government is immunizing about 200,000 people a day but plans to dramatically ramp up that number by turning soccer stadiums, racecourses and other large venues into mass vaccination sites.
 Hundreds of doctors’ offices, hospitals and pharmacies will also be newly authorized to inoculate people starting this week, according to Reuters.
 Hancock is set to offer more details on the country’s mass vaccination plan at a news conference Monday afternoon.

-An estimated 170 bodies are being stored at a temporary morgue in Surrey, a county southeast of London, the Guardian reported as officials explained that the county’s hospitals had room for roughly 600 bodies in their own mortuaries but had exceeded that limit.
+An estimated 170 bodies are being stored at a temporary morgue in Surrey, a county southeast of London, the Guardian reported, as officials explained that the county’s hospitals had room for roughly 600 bodies in their own mortuaries but had exceeded that limit.
 More than half of the corpses in the temporary facility were coronavirus patients.

 Meanwhile, countries across Europe are facing renewed crises, with overwhelming, mounting case and death figures.
-Neighboring Ireland now reports the highest confirmed case level per capita in the world.
+Neighboring Ireland now reports the world’s highest rate of new cases in the last seven days.